 I already have your AP Crash Course book so do not need to purchase it.
 Do I still get the $10 gift card?
 Yes, congratulations, you just made $10 for use on Amazon!

-Do I have to use the Amazon Kindle gift card to buy the AP Crash Course book?
-I suppose not, but parts of the online course will refer to it so you will ‘need’ it.
+Do I have to use the Amazon gift card to buy the AP Crash Course book?
+No but parts of the online course will refer to it so you will ‘need’ it.